 - Non-rok keys are made of the same materials as hi-pro keys, but have shear strengths that are equivalent to those of Woodruff keys.

 Choices of key stock include step, special, nonferrous, oversized, and undersized.

 - Step key stock is used with power transmission components such as couplings, gears, sheaves, sprockets, and pulleys.
 Some products are designed for repairing damaged shafts.
 Others are used to mate different keyways or gears.
 Typically, step keystock has four dimensions (A, B, C, and D) and is available in a variety of materials and finishes.

 - Special key stock is designed for heat treating, tool making, and other engineering applications.

 - Nonferrous key stock is made from corrosion-resistant materials and designed for use in food service or marine applications.
 Special keystock and nonferrous keystock are specified according to height, width, length, material, finish, and quantity.

-- Oversized and undersized key stock are made slightly larger or smaller than standard keys for fitting specific applications.
+- Oversized and undersized key stocks are made slightly larger or smaller than standard keys for fitting specific applications.

 The key material should be the same strength and hardness as the shaft to prevent key failures.
 Another important specification to consider is the key geometry and fit.
 To ensure the key fits properly it should fit tight in the key shaft keyway and have a sliding fit in the hub keyway as this prevents rotation.
 Every torque reversal causes hammering on the sides of the key, leading to damage.

 Proper fittings leave a small clearance between the top of the key and bottom of the shaft keway, and the key length should extend inward from the shaft end (never beyond) to beyond the hub end, by at least the rounded portion of the key.